“Women’s bodies and dancers inspire me.”

 I love the simplicity around it.
 I’m trying not to overthink, just going with my intuition.
 I overthink many things in life, except for this.
 So far.

-A few words about your favourite creation?
+A few words about your favorite creation?

-I really loved my latest work I created for Lobenwein Gallery.
+I really loved the latest work I created for Lobenwein Gallery.
 I had to sum up 2020 in a painting.
 I love how it was challenging me in ways I wasn’t expecting.
 It was quite a journey.

 Someone else’s work that inspired or inspires you…

-My teachers from Israel, Ronit Goldschmidt Marina Malamud and Gil Shani are amazing painters and inspired me a lot.
-I recently discovered Jason Line, and Shannon Cartier Lucy and I love their work.
-As an artist Pina Bausch is blowing my mind.
+My teachers from Israel, Ronit Goldschmidt Marina Malamud, and Gil Shani are amazing painters and inspired me a lot.
+I recently discovered Jason Line and Shannon Cartier Lucy, and I love their work.
+As an artist, Pina Bausch is blowing my mind.

 Who would you like to work with someday and why?